BetterDiscord/docs/docs/plugins/publishing/guidelines.md

 These are guidelines that all plugins are expected to abide by.
 Any plugin that violates these <u>will not</u> be added to the BetterDiscord website or marked as official or approved in any fashion.
 Existing plugins that push updates that violate these guidelines will have their updates denied.

+If the reviewing staff collectively agree that a submission appears to be AI-generated or otherwise not primarily written by the submitter, the plugin will be denied and the author may be asked to demonstrate competence or proof of knowledge (e.g. explaining the code, making a live modification, or a similar test) before resubmission will be considered.

 ## General Guidelines

 1. Addons must be in public GitHub repositories.